iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 ## Background

-Not long ago, I was happily working away on client project when a feature came along.
+Not long ago, I was happily [working away on client project][we-develop] when a feature came along.

 > time should also go Eastern US instead of UTC